carbon-language/carbon-lang/clang/docs/UsersManual.rst

 .. option:: -finclude-default-header

-Loads standard includes during compilations.
-By default OpenCL headers are not loaded and therefore standard library includes are not available.
-To load them automatically a flag has been added to the frontend (see also :ref:`the section on the OpenCL Header <opencl_header>`):
+Adds most of builtin types and function declarations during compilations.
+By default the OpenCL headers are not loaded and therefore certain builtin types and most of builtin functions are not declared.
+To load them automatically this flag can be passed to the frontend (see also :ref:`the section on the OpenCL Header <opencl_header>`):

    .. code-block:: console

      $ clang -Xclang -finclude-default-header test.cl

+Note that this is a frontend-only flag and therefore it requires the use of flags that forward options to the frontend, e.g. ``-cc1`` or ``-Xclang``.

-Alternatively ``-include`` or ``-I`` followed by the path to the header location can be given manually.
+Alternatively the internal header `opencl-c.h` containing the declarations can be included manually using ``-include`` or ``-I`` followed by the path to the header location.
+The header can be found in the clang source tree or installation directory.

    .. code-block:: console

+     $ clang -I<path to clang sources>/lib/Headers/opencl-c.h test.cl
-     $ clang -I<path to clang>/lib/Headers/opencl-c.h test.cl
+     $ clang -I<path to clang installation>/lib/clang/<llvm version>/include/opencl-c.h/opencl-c.h test.cl

-In this case the kernel code should contain ``#include <opencl-c.h>`` just as a regular C include.
+In this example it is assumed that the kernel code contains ``#include <opencl-c.h>`` just as a regular C include.

 .. _opencl_cl_ext: